nvjome/chirpy-blog/_drafts/ar-15-build.md

 I went with an complete upper to ease assembly difficulty.
 In hindsight, I probably would have been fine assembling the upper myself, but this kit was on sale with a BCG and charging handled included, which saved quite a bit of money compared to sourcing all the part individually.

-This upper had a 16 inch barrel, which is the shortest legal length while still being a rifle and not a short barreled rifle (SBR).
-I liked the look of the floating handguard, and it had picitanny rail on top and M-Lock slots on the bottom and sides.
-The
+This upper had a 16 inch barrel, which is the shortest legal length without being a short barreled rifle (SBR).
+I liked the look of the floating handguard, and it had picitanny rail on top and M-Lock slots on the bottom and sides to mount accesories.
+I probably won't go crazy with mounting light, lasers, or whatever people are doing these days, but having the option available is good.

 ### Optic